Codebaba007/ctf-journey/Day-01.md

-# Day 01 — Introduction to CTFs
+# Day 01 — Pre Security Foundations

 ## Overview

-Started my cybersecurity CTF journey with TryHackMe.
+Started my cybersecurity journey with TryHackMe and completed the introductory Pre Security material covered during my first learning session.

-The purpose of this journey is to explore cybersecurity as a hobby alongside my Computer Science and Engineering studies and other technical interests.
+The goal of this journey is to explore cybersecurity as a hobby alongside my Computer Science and Engineering studies and other technical interests.

-The focus is on practical learning, experimentation, and understanding how security concepts work rather than simply collecting flags.
+Rather than simply collecting room completions, I focused on understanding the basic concepts and how they relate to real computer systems and security.

 ## Platform